 Only a small minority of training participants (7%) felt that the role of certified professionals was crucial.
-The larger recognition of the importance of community support, on the other hand, has been school as a site of mental health care
+The larger recognition of the importance of community support, on the other hand, has been extremely encouraging.
+Training participants saw their teaching role as one of community service or social work.
+These teachers are poorly paid, most earning Rs 1,500 to Rs 3,000 monthly.

-extremely encouraging.

-Training participants saw their

-teaching role as one of community

-service or social work.
-These

-teachers are poorly paid, most

-earning Rs 1,500 to Rs 3,000 monthly.